-The food service cycle provides a comprehensive template for the planning of a new food and beverage operation, as well as the appraisal of existing ones.
+The food service cycle is not just a statement of what food and beverage operations are concerned with.
+It also provides a comprehensive framework for the planning of a new food and beverage operation, as well as the appraisal of existing ones.